zZay132-4ONE/Automatic-Knative-Service-Manipulation/README.md

 ## Example Usage

-1. Search for the extension "" in the marketplace and install it.
+1. Search for the extension "Automatic Knative Service Manipulation" in the marketplace and install it.

-2. Open the folder containing the Flask app ready to run (the file should be named `app.py`).
+2. Open the folder containing the Flask app ready to run (the file should be named `app.py`). <u>Here I provide a folder called "quickstart", which contains a Flask app running a text classification ML task.
+You can conduct a brief test on the extension under the folder.</u>

 3. In the VS Code palette, execute `Test Extension` to test whether the extension is working properly.